José Suárez (baseball, born 1998): Atlanta Braves

 On March 23, 2025, Suárez was traded to the Atlanta Braves in exchange for Ian Anderson.
-Suárez made three appearances for the Braves, recording a 2.45 ERA with five strikeouts across 7 1/3 innings pitched before being designated for assignment on April 21, following the acquisition of Scott Blewett.
+Suárez was designated for assignment on April 21, following the acquisition of Scott Blewett.
 He cleared waivers and was sent outright to the Triple-A Gwinnett Stripers on April 24.
 On September 16, the Braves selected Suárez's contract, adding him back to their active roster.
+He made seven total appearances (including one start) for Atlanta, compiling a 2-0 record and 1.86 ERA with 16 strikeouts and one save across 19 1/3 innings pitched.